On the Representation Collapse of Sparse Mixture of Experts: Experiments

 Following~\citep{xlmalign}, we use the combination of CCNet~\citep{ccnet} and Wikipedia dump as pre-training corpora.
 We sample sentences in $94$ languages from the corpora, and employ a re-balanced distribution introduced by~\citet{xlm}, which increases the probability of low-resource languages.

-\paragraph{Model Architecture} We construct our \our{} models using the Transformer$_\text{base}$~\citep{transformer} encoder (L = 12, H = 768, A = 12) with the vocabulary provided by \citet{xlmr} as the backbone architecture.
+\paragraph{Model Architecture and Hyperparameters} We construct our \our{} models using the Transformer~\citep{transformer} encoder (L = 12, H = 768, A = 12) with the vocabulary provided by \citet{xlmr} as the backbone architecture.
 Following~\citet{base_layers}, we build a $32$-expert sparse layer with $3$ FFN sub-layers, and insert it after the $6$-th Transformer layer.
 The routing dimension $d_e$ is set as $16$.
 The gating temperature $\tau_0$ is set as $0.3$ and $0.07$ for the softmax gate and sigmoid gate, respectively.
-The detailed hyperparameters of \our{} models can be found in Appendix~\ref{app:params:arch}.
+The detailed hyperparameters of \our{} models can be found in Appendix~\ref{app:params:arch}. \our{} models are pretrained with the Adam optimizer ($\beta_1$ = 0.9, $\beta_2$ = 0.98) using a batch size of $2,048$ for $125$K steps.
+The pre-training procedure takes $2$ days on $2$ Nvidia DGX-2 Stations.
+Appendix~\ref{app:params:pt} and Appendix~\ref{app:params:ft} provide the detailed hyperparameters for \our{} pre-training and fine-tuning.